The Difference Between ETFs and Mutual Funds is Capital Flow

 The biggest difference between ETFs and mutual funds is how capital flows from you, the investor, into the stocks and assets you are purchasing.

-When you purchase an ETF, you transfer money to an online broker; then, you purchase the ETF through an exchange.
+When you purchase an ETF, you transfer money to an online broker and then purchase the ETF through an exchange.
 If someone is selling the ETF, you are matched with them for the trade; if not, the capital is treated as an inflow to the fund, and the fund manager purchases extra assets.

-When you purchase a mutual fund through a financial advisor, they will take care of the paperwork and manage your investment portfolio and reporting.
+When you purchase a mutual fund through a financial advisor, they will handle the paperwork and manage your investment portfolio and reporting.
 For this service, the financial advisor receives a commission from the mutual fund, which is usually a cut of your annual fee; this is why fees are usually higher for mutual funds.

-The image below shows the flow of capital from you into the assets purchased.
+The image below shows your capital flow into the assets purchased.

 The difference between ETFs and Mutual funds is the flow of capital.
 Green arrows are ETF capital flows, blue arrows are mutual fund flows.